Portugal - Occupational disease

 In addition, other benefits are provided in the case of disability, in particular for adapting living accommodations.

-Note: the reference income is never less than the Indexing Reference of Social Support (IAS).
+Note: the reference income is never less than the Social Support Index (IAS).

 Duration of payment of benefits